jaehyeon-kim/flink-demos/README.md

 # Flink Demos

+This repository contains the source of the following posts, along with additional learning resources.

 - [Getting Started With Pyflink on AWS](https://jaehyeon.me/blog/2023-08-17-getting-started-with-pyflink-on-aws-part-1/)
   - Apache Flink is widely used for building real-time stream processing applications.
 On AWS, Amazon Managed Service for Apache Flink is the easiest option to develop a Flink app as it provides the underlying infrastructure.
 Updating a guide from AWS, this series of posts discuss how to develop and deploy a Flink (Pyflink) application on AWS where the data source and sink are Kafka topics.
 - [Kafka, Flink and DynamoDB for Real Time Fraud Detection](https://jaehyeon.me/blog/2023-08-10-fraud-detection-part-1/)